-(Switching off the lights is a symbolic act to show that we care for the environment.
+(The city of Canberra during the recent Earth Hour where switching off the lights is a symbolic act to show that we care for the environment.
 Image source: http://www.greenroofs.com)

 It looks like many Malaysians are also still in the “dark” when it comes to the environment and efforts being taken on the conservation

 Read these first:-

 SATURDAY night was the second time Malaysia participated in the Earth Hour programme.
 Generally however, Kuala Lumpur was a letdown because the city was still bright.
 What happened on Saturday might be due to the lack of promotion by the organiser, the WWF.